Explore the enchanting London, and its multicultural character

 Transfer from/to London

-In London you can travel by air with direct flights from Thessaloniki or Athens all year round.
-Arriving at Heathrow International Airport, you can take a taxi or subway to the city center.
+In London you can travel by plane with direct flights from Thessaloniki or Athens all year round.
+From Heathrow International Airport, you can take a taxi or subway to the city center.

 London is a city with organized and regular transport.
 The use of the metro is the most common mode of transportation and the price of the ticket depends on the transportation zone you choose.